amytai/cinterrupts-osdi/README.md

-After that, to switch between different NVMe interrupt emulations and the original driver, you simply need to unload and load the correct NVMe module with relevant parameters:
+After that, to switch between different NVMe interrupt emulations and the original driver, you simply need to unload and load the correct nvme driver with relevant parameters:

 ```
 $> cd linux-kernel/linux-kernel-5.0.0-16.17